owaits/ScreenMonkey.Help/reference/macros/pjlink.md

 A network connection is required between the computer running Screen Monkey and the projectors to be controlled.
 You must set a valid IP address on each projector.
 Check the user guide for your device for details on how to do this.

 ## Add device
 The first step is to add the projector to Screen Monkey.
-You will need to specify a name, IP address of the projector and optionally authentication details.
+Start by creating a new PJLink macro clip then click ‘New’ in the device section.
+You will need to specify a name, IP address of the projector, and optionally authentication details.
 Some projectors require a password, others do not.
 Check your user guide.

 ![](../../images/macro-pjlink-new.png)